zed-industries/zed/docs/src/languages/rust.md

 - Tree Sitter: [tree-sitter-rust](https://github.com/tree-sitter/tree-sitter-rust)
 - Language Server: [rust-analyzer](https://github.com/rust-lang/rust-analyzer)

+## Introduction

+TBD: Add a brief introcuction enumerating the features supported by Zed.

 ## Inlay Hints

 The following configuration can be used to enable inlay hints for rust: